 The quickest fix for a blocked faucet diverter is to just give the handle a gentle, well-placed tap.
-Your diverter's handle may be a lever that you can flip like a light switch or a vertically oriented stem that you can pull up or push in.
+Your diverter's handle may be a lever you can flip like a light switch or a vertically oriented stem you can pull up or push in.
 Either way, the handle is directly connected to the inner diverter.
 Jostling or tapping the handle in just the right way may be all that's necessary to shake a blockage loose.

 Make sure you're being gentle.
 You don't want to damage anything worse than it may already be damaged.
-If this doesn't work, it doesn't mean that you're not tapping or jostling hard enough.
-It means that the problem is something deeper than a simple blockage, and you'll need to try a different approach.
+If this doesn't work, it doesn't mean you're not tapping or jostling hard enough.
+It means the problem is something deeper than a simple blockage, and you'll need to try a different approach.